Škoda Kushaq: Overview

 The vehicle was previewed as the Vision IN Concept in February 2020.
-The production model debuted in 18 March 2021 as the first product from Škoda Auto Volkswagen India’s "India 2.0 project".
+The production model debuted on 18 March 2021 as the first product from Škoda Auto Volkswagen India’s "India 2.0 project".
 The car is built on the Volkswagen Group MQB A0 IN platform dedicated for Indian market and closely related with the Volkswagen Taigun.
-It is manufactured in Chakan, Maharashtra, India with a local parts content of 95 percent to achieve a lower price point.
+It is manufactured at Škoda's manufacturing plant in Chakan, Maharashtra, India.

 The Kushaq in India is available with two petrol engine options, which are the entry-level 1.0-litre three-cylinder TSI producing 115 PS and a 1.5-litre four-cylinder TSI with 150 PS.
-The 1.0-litre engine is available with 6-speed manual and 6-speed torque converter automatic gearbox options, while the 1.5-litre TSI unit, is available with a 6-speed manual and a 7-speed dual-clutch automatic option.
-Both engines are produced at Škoda's Chakan plant.
+The 1.0-litre engine is available with 6-speed manual and 6-speed torque converter automatic gearbox options, while the 1.5-litre TSI unit, is available with a 7-speed dual-clutch automatic option and formerly, a 6-speed manual.
+The 6-speed manual transmission for the 1.5 TSI unit was discontinued in September 2024.
+Both the engines are produced at Škoda's Chakan plant.
 The Kushaq contains 95% local parts.

 In May 2022, Škoda released the Monte Carlo edition for the Kushaq.

+Facelift (2026)

+The Kushaq facelift was unveiled on 20 January 2026.
+It gets a completely revised exterior.
+It gets rear wiper and washer, 17-inch alloys, a larger 10.1-inch infotainment system with integrated Google Gemini and OTA (over-the-air) updates, rear AC vents, rear charging ports, automatic climate control and a single-pane electric sunroof (higher variants get panoramic sunroof) as standard.
+The car now gets a red-coloured rear illuminated SKODA badging on the tailgate and segment-first features like rear massaging seats for enhanced passenger comfort.

+The car gets a 10.25-inch digital driver's display, 6-way electrically adjustable seats, wireless charging pad, cooled glovebox, push-start button, leatherette upholstery and ventilated front seats in terms of convenience features.

+In terms of engines, the same 1.0 TSI and 1.5 TSI engine options are carried over while the car receives a new 8-speed torque-converter automatic transmission for the 1.0 TSI unit, replacing the previous 6-speed option whereas the 6-speed manual transmission and the 7-speed DSG gearbox remain unchanged.